-4.4 Frangible Targets
+4.4 5 Frangible and Synthetic Targets

-4.4.1 Frangible targets, such as tiles, may be used as scoring targets, but not as no-shoots, in IPSC Rifle matches.
-Clay pigeons are not authorized targets for IPSC Rifle matches.
+- 4.4 5.1 Frangible targets, such as tiles, may be used as scoring targets, but not as no-shoots, in IPSC Pistol Caliber Carbine matches.
+Clay pigeons are not authorized targets for IPSC Pistol Caliber Carbine matches. - 4.4 5.2 Synthetic targets (e.g. "self-sealing" targets etc.), sometimes used by indoor ranges, must not be used at Level III or higher matches.
+However, subject to the prior written approval of a Regional Director, synthetic targets may be used at Level I and II matches held within his Region.

-4.5 Rearrangement of Range Equipment or Surface
+4.5 6 Rearrangement of Range Equipment or Surface

-- 4.5.1 The competitor must not interfere with the range surface, natural foliage, constructions, props or other range equipment (including targets, target stands and target activators) at any time.
-Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.5.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
+- 4.5 6.1 The competitor must not interfere with the range surface, natural foliage, constructions, props or other range equipment (including targets, target stands and target activators) at any time.
+Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.5 6.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
 The Range Master will have final authority concerning all such requests.

-4.6 Range Equipment Failure and Other Issues
+4.6 7 Range Equipment Failure and Other Issues

-- 4.6.1 Range equipment must present the challenge fairly and equitably to all competitors.
-Range equipment failure includes, but is not limited to, the displacement of paper targets, the premature activation of metal or moving targets, the malfunction of mechanically or electrically operated equipment, and the failure of props such as openings, ports, and barriers. - 4.6.1.1 The declaration and/or use of any firearm as range equipment is prohibited. - 4.6.2 A competitor who is unable to complete a course of fire due to range equipment failure, or if a metal or moving target was not reset prior to his attempt at a course of fire, must be required to reshoot the course of fire after corrective actions have been taken. - 4.6.2.1 Unrestored paper targets are not range equipment failure (see Rule 9.1.4). - 4.6.2.2 If a Range Master deems that one or more targets in a course of fire are faulty and/or have been presented in a manner significantly different to earlier presentations, he may offer a reshoot to the affected competitor(s). - 4.6.3 Chronic malfunction of equipment in a course of fire may result in the removal of that stage from the match results (see Rule 2.3.4).
+- 4.6 7.1 Range equipment must present the challenge fairly and equitably to all competitors.
+Range equipment failure includes, but is not limited to, the displacement of paper targets, the premature activation of metal or moving targets, the malfunction of mechanically or electrically operated equipment, and the failure of props such as openings, ports, and barriers. - 4.6 7.1.1 The declaration and/or use of any firearm as range equipment is prohibited. - 4.6 7.2 A competitor who is unable to complete a course of fire due to range equipment failure, or if a metal or moving target was not reset prior to his attempt at a course of fire, must be required to reshoot the course of fire after corrective actions have been taken. - 4.67.2.1 Unrestored paper targets are not range equipment failure (see Rule 9.1.4). - 4.6 7.2.2 If a Range Master deems that one or more targets in a course of fire are faulty and/or have been presented in a manner significantly different to earlier presentations, he may offer a reshoot to the affected competitor(s). - 4.6 7.3 Chronic malfunction of equipment in a course of fire may result in the removal of that stage from the match results (see Rule 2.3.4).